Kamran-Afzali/Kamran-Afzali.github.io/_posts/2024-11-25-Dirichlet_Distribution.md

 ### Dirichlet Distribution in R and Stan

-The Dirichlet distribution is a family of continuous multivariate probability distributions parameterized by a vector of positive reals.
-It is often used as a prior distribution in Bayesian statistics, particularly in the context of categorical and multinomial distributions.
-Named after _Johann Peter Gustav Lejeune Dirichlet_, this distribution is used in fields such as machine learning, natural language processing, and population genetics.
+The Dirichlet distribution is a family of continuous multivariate probability distributions parameterized by a vector of positive numbers.
+It is often used as a prior distribution in Bayesian statistics, particularly in the context of categorical distributions.
+Named after _Johann Peter Gustav Lejeune Dirichlet_, this distribution is used in different fields.

 #### Understanding the Dirichlet Distribution